Skip to content

 Can you think of a reason why Congress may need to raise taxes in the future…on everybody?

-Off the top of my head, I can think of nearly 33,000,000,000 reasons, and growing!
+Off the top of my head, I can think of over 35,000,000,000 reasons, and growing!
 What’s pitiful is that when I originally posted the first iteration of this “Whole Life for Retirement” piece, the national debt was just over $20 Trillion.
-Seven years later it increased by over 60% to nearly $33 Trillion.
+Seven years later, it increased by over 60% to over $35 Trillion.

 What will the lowest and highest tax bracket look like when you finally retire?